James-Cherished-Inc/DistroChooser/docs/DeveloperGuide.md

 *   **Data Loading:** The class is responsible for loading the distribution data from the JSON files.
 *   **Score Calculation:** It calculates overall and category-specific scores for each distribution based on the values of the criteria.
 *   **Filtering:** Implements the logic to filter distributions based on the selected criteria priorities.
-This now includes interactive sliders for each filter setting, allowing users to select from predefined priority levels (e.g., Non-Negotiable, Important, Nice-to-Have).
+To enhance reusability and styling, CSS classes have been added to the control elements in the renderValueControl function in script.js.
+These classes (e.g., 'control-number', 'control-scale', 'control-boolean', 'control-array') allow for targeted CSS styling, improving the appearance and user experience of the filter controls.
+This change ensures that each type of control can be styled consistently and efficiently without duplicating code.
+The update was made to support the task of creating reusable, well-styled components for different control types as defined in data/template.json5.
 *   **Sorting:** Provides methods to sort the filtered distributions based on different criteria or calculated scores.
 *   **Table Rendering:** Dynamically generates the HTML table rows and cells based on the filtered and sorted data, including visual indicators (emojis, color coding) and action buttons.
 *   **Event Handling:** Manages user interactions such as clicking filter checkboxes, column headers for sorting, and action buttons (Eliminate, Details).